 But thanks to our work to date, with co-counsel at Equal Justice, Arch City Defenders and St Louis University Law, the claimants are able to argue for a decent settlement.
 Agreement has yet to be reached with Ferguson, but the parties have been ordered to mediate.
 Depositions of Ferguson officials have begun and will continue unless and until a settlement is reached.
 If not, we and our co-counsel are prepared to take the case to trial."

 The outcome of the case may be uncertain, but Sonia says its publicity and progress so far have already made a tangible difference to life for people in Ferguson.
 "We may not obtain compensation for everything the City did wrong in the past but the way the spotlight has shone on the City's practices, through this litigation and the Department of Justice's investigation and Consent Decree, has already led to reforms.
 People are beginning to feel they can walk down the street without getting arrested and getting stuck behind bars, where they don't belong."

 Sonia Murphy, counsel, and Frank Vasquez, partner, are leading the Firm's work in Ferguson.
-They pay tribute to the excellent work put in by their team, who are based in Washington, DC except where noted: Associates Imad Khan, Abigail Simon (NY), Vivake Prasad, Anthony Bestafka-Cruz, Lee Czocher, and William Barrett; and Legal Assistant Alyson Cina.
+They pay tribute to the excellent work put in by their team, who are based in Washington, DC except where noted: Associates Imad Khan, Abigail Simon (NY), Anthony Bestafka-Cruz, and William Barrett; Law Clerks Lee Czocher and Vivake Prasad, and Legal Assistant Alyson Cina.